Continental shelf of Chile

 The continental shelf of Chile is the underwater extension adjacent to the Chilean coasts that stretches from the shoreline to the edge of the continental shelf in the Pacific Ocean and the Southern Ocean.

 The scientific study and delimitation of the continental shelf and its outer limit are conducted by the National Committee for the Continental Shelf, established in 2007.

 The delimitation of Chile's continental shelf follows principles established by the United Nations Convention on the Law of the Sea (UNCLOS), which sets guidelines for the delineation of continental shelves by coastal states.
 Chile has submitted claims to the United Nations Commission on the Limits of the Continental Shelf.

 Apart from its economic importance, the continental shelf also holds geopolitical significance.
 Its delimitation has occasionally led to tensions with neighboring countries, particularly Argentina, which also claims rights over adjacent maritime areas.
 Decisions and presentations made to the UN have influenced bilateral relations and Chile's maritime policies, making the continental shelf a critical issue in the country's security and defense agenda.

 Scientific studies and Chilean submissions

 In Insular Chile

 Easter Island and Salas y Gómez Island and its waters.

 The extended continental shelf of Insular Chile extends 700 nautical miles east of Salas y Gómez Island.

 On December 21, 2020, Chile submitted a partial report on the extended continental shelf around Easter Island and Salas y Gómez to the UN Commission on the Limits of the Continental Shelf.

+On July 29, 2026, Chile submitted a request to the UN to extend the continental shelf of the Juan Fernández archipelago, aiming to expand its national territory by 71,000 square kilometers of seabed and subsoil.